gatein/gatein-portal/portal/README.md

 * OAuth: Enable user login with Facebook, twitter and google
 * SSO: only tested with CAS, JOSSO and OpenAM server

-## Todo

-* Now, we hard-code login and logout link: should get these link programmaticaly
-* How to build initURL when login and logout (the page should redirect to when login and logout success)
-* Should use resource bundle in all of text (now is hard-code)
-* In login module: `requestContext.getSecurityContext().getRemoteUser()` alway return null when user logged in or not
-* In login module: have `ServletAccessValve` class, this class need in jar in lib folder of tomcat.
-But with current packaging, we not put any jar into lib folder.
-  I put a new Filter `OAuthPreFilter` to do as `ServletAccessValve` class.
-* When config SSO with JOSSO, have a config refer to configuration.properties file:
-  `gatein.sso.josso.properties.file=file:${jboss.home.dir}/standalone/configuration/gatein/configuration.properties`
-  Should not use this config
-* In SSO: have some auth callback to gatein (for verify username/password with user/password at gatein database) This call back work base REST.
-But now can not port REST.war from 3.5 to gatein 4.
-Because it does not work (In REST context can not to get PortalContainer because it's loaded by other classloader).
-  So now, when config sso call back with HTTP POST method will not work
-* Need to test SSO with: SPNEGO, SAML2 and Cluster SSO.

 # Configuration